KewlarYT/KewlarYT/README.md

 ## Hi, I'm kewlar.

-Owner at Project Gaming Network, we develop & operate top quality, best experience game servers for our community
+Owner at Project Gaming Network, we develop & operate top quality, best experience game servers for our community.

 <!--
 **KewlarYT/KewlarYT** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.